A strike today at Chevron's liquefied natural gas (LNG) plants in Australia has pushed up European gas prices.

 Currently, the workers are only on partial strike.
 But from September 14, they will stop working completely for 2 weeks.

-Global gas markets have been volatile in recent weeks as traders await the impact of events in Australia.
-Earlier this month, the Offshore Alliance, which represents two unions in Australia, said it was preparing for strikes at the liquefied natural gas facilities of Chevron and Woodside Energy Group there.
+The global gas market has been volatile in recent weeks as traders await the impact of events in Australia.
+Earlier last month, the Offshore Alliance, which represents two unions in Australia, said it was preparing for a strike at the liquefied natural gas facilities of Chevron and Woodside Energy Group there.

 Two weeks ago, Woodside announced a settlement with its workers.
 Meanwhile, the conflict at Chevron has not been resolved because the two sides still disagree on many core demands.